Who are the winners and losers of the US debt deal?

 President Joe Biden and House Speaker Kevin McCarthy are banking on there being sufficient middle ground in the tentative debt ceiling deal for it to pass before the US Treasury runs out of money on June 5.

-“No one got everything they want,” Mr Biden.
+“No one got everything they want,” Mr Biden said.
 “But that’s the responsibility of governing.
 I strongly urge both chambers to pass that agreement.”

 The bill's top line is that it would keep non-defence spending roughly flat in the 2024 fiscal year and increase it by 1 per cent the following year, as well as suspend the debt limit until January 2025 – past the next presidential election.